Repairing harvest ruts this spring

 Recommendations for repairing harvest ruts prior to planting without causing further soil compaction.

-The wet weather and soil conditions occurring fall 2014 shortened the harvest window, forcing producers to harvest some fields when the soil was too wet.
+Producers don’t like harvesting soybeans with green stems as it is more difficult, slow and plugging the cylinder or rotors in the combine is a possibility.
+Producers that waited for the green stems to dry down missed out on some ideal harvest conditions and ended up harvesting some of their fields when the soil was too wet.
 As a result, harvest equipment left ruts in these fields.
-In some cases, the ruts are more than 6 inches deep and in others they are less than 2 inches deep.
-Most of the harvest ruts I’ve seen this spring are confined to localized areas within fields.
+In some cases, the ruts are more than 6 inches deep and in others, they are less than 2 inches deep.
+Most of the harvest ruts I’ve seen are confined to localized areas within fields.
 However, in a few cases, deep ruts created by every pass of the combine can be seen (see photo).
 All ruts deeper than your projected planting depth must be leveled prior to planting for planters and drills to perform properly.

 When repairing ruts this spring, the objectives are to fill and level the ruts just enough to facilitate planting operations without causing further soil compaction.
 Loosening the soil at the bottom of or below the ruts should not be attempted because the tillage tools will need to be operated at greater depths and into soil that is probably too wet.
 This increases the risk of further soil smearing or compaction to occur.
 Root growth and crop yields will be reduced in the repaired areas.